Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Trainer: Dallas Stewart

-Jockey: Joe Rocco, Jr.
+Jockey: Joe Rocco Jr.

-Winning Impression earned enough points to get in the big race but he has beaten just 12 of 27 horses over his last three stakes races.
+Winning Impression earned enough points to get in the big race but has beaten just 12 of 27 horses over his past three stakes races.
 He needs a step down in class, not a step up.

 No. 15 Ny Traffic (20-1)

-Trainer: Saffie Joseph, Jr.
+Trainer: Saffie Joseph Jr.

 Jockey: Paco Lopez

-Joseph’s gray colt now has run five solid races in as many starts since coming under his purview in January but you have to wonder if three straight second-place finishes is the best he can do.
+Joseph’s gray colt has run five solid races in as many starts since coming under his purview in January, but you have to wonder whether three straight second-place finishes is the best he can do.

 No. 16 Honor A. P. (5-1)